Chart Color Schemes

 Recent residential development output has been above average within Waroona when compared nationally

 Waroona recorded approximately 13 residential properties granted approval annually.
-Between FY-21 and FY-25, around 67 homes were approved, with an additional 9 approved in FY-26 so far.
-On average, 2.8 people moved to the area per new home constructed over these past five financial years, indicating healthy demand for housing.
+Between FY-21 and FY-25, around 67 homes were approved, with a further 9 approved in FY-26.
+On average, about 2.8 people moved to the area per new home constructed over these years, indicating healthy demand for property.

-The average construction cost value of new homes was $361,000.
-This year, there have been $1.2 million in commercial approvals.
-Compared to the Rest of WA, Waroona shows around 75% of the construction activity per person and ranks among the 75th percentile nationally for development activity.
+The average construction cost value of new homes was $361,000, higher than regional norms due to quality-focused development.
+This financial year has seen $1.2 million in commercial approvals, reflecting Waroona's residential nature.
+Compared to the Rest of WA, Waroona shows around 75% of construction activity per person and is among the 75th percentile nationally for development activity, though recent periods have shown increased activity.

-Recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes.
-Waroona reflects a developing area with approximately 160 people per approval.
-By 2041, Waroona is expected to grow by 385 residents.
+All building activity consists of detached dwellings, maintaining the area's low density character focused on family homes.
+With approximately 160 people per approval, Waroona reflects a developing area.
+By 2041, Waroona is expected to grow by 368 residents.
 Existing development levels seem aligned with future requirements, suggesting stable market conditions without significant price pressures.

 Frequently Asked Questions - Development